AnnaRomanovskaIT/oop-principles/README.md

 ____
 #Lab2.15

-`lab2.15` defines a `class quadrangle` that represents a geometric quadrilateral.
-The class includes methods to calculate and display the perimeter and area of the quadrangle.
-Let's break down the code:

-<h3>Class Definition</h3>

-Member Variables:
+The `quadrangle` class in *lab2.15* represents a geometric quadrilateral and provides methods to compute its perimeter and area.

+### **Functionality**
-`m_a`, `m_b`, `m_c`, `m_d`: These are the four sides of the quadrangle.
+- Stores the lengths of four sides of a quadrilateral.

-Constructors:

-The default constructor initializes an empty quadrangle (no sides set).

-The parameterized constructor initializes a quadrangle with given side lengths a, b, c, and d.

-Methods:

-`setAll(double a, double b, double c, double d)` This method sets the four sides of the quadrangle.

-`perimeter()` This method calculates and outputs the perimeter of the quadrangle.
-It calls the helper method getPerimeter() to do the actual calculation.

-`getPerimeter()` This method calculates the perimeter by adding up the lengths of all four sides.
+- Calculates and displays the perimeter by summing all sides.

-`Area()` This method calculates and outputs the area of the quadrangle.
-It calls the helper method getArea() for the calculation.

-`getArea()` This method uses Brahmagupta's formula for the area of a cyclic quadrilateral (a quadrangle that can be inscribed in a circle).
-It first calculates the semi-perimeter (s) and then uses it to calculate the area (S).
+- Computes the area using Brahmagupta’s formula for cyclic quadrilaterals.
+- Allows updating of side lengths dynamically.

+### **Key Features**
+- **Side Length Management:** Supports initialization and modification of four sides.
+- **Perimeter Calculation:** Computes the total boundary length.
+- **Area Calculation:** Uses a mathematical formula for precise results.
+- **Structured Approach:** Separates calculations into helper methods for clarity and reusability.

+This class provides an efficient way to represent and work with quadrilaterals in geometric computations.

 <h3>Project Structure Description</h3>